MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-search-and-delete-teams-chat-messages.md

 > [!TIP]
 > Instead of using the previous procedure to obtain the case Id, you can open the case in the Microsoft Purview compliance portal and copy the case Id from the URL.

-### Get the collection ID
+### Get the search ID

 1. In Graph Explorer, run the following GET request to retrieve the ID for the collection that you created in Step 2, and contains the items you want to purge.
-Use the value `https://graph.microsoft.com/v1.0/security/ediscovery/cases('caseId')/sourceCollections` in the address bar of the request query, where *CaseId* is the ID that you obtained in the previous procedure.
+Use the value `https://graph.microsoft.com/v1.0/security/cases/ediscoveryCases('caseId')/searches` in the address bar of the request query, where *CaseId* is the ID that you obtained in the previous procedure.
 Be sure to surround the case ID with parentheses and single quotation marks.

    ![GET request for collection Id.](..\media\ediscovery-GraphGetRequestForCollectionId.png)